-WASHINGTON, D.C. - April 21, 2020 - The U.S. Preventive Services Task Force (Task Force) today posted a draft recommendation statement on screening for high blood pressure in children and adolescents.
+WASHINGTON, D.C. - November 10, 2020 - The U.S. Preventive Services Task Force (Task Force) today published a final recommendation statement on screening for high blood pressure in children and adolescents.
 The Task Force determined that there is not enough evidence to make a recommendation for or against screening for high blood pressure in children and adolescents.
 This is an I statement.